FrancoisChastel/Eight-Queens/README.md

 Java

 # Concepts
-This program use BackTracking concept to solve this problem
+This program use BackTracking and a full recursif algorithm concept to solve this problem

 #Contact
 If you want to use or to have more informations contact us: